BadrChoubai/CS1030/Exams/Exam_Two/README.md

 [Code](study_guide_pp1.py)

 - Write a program that asks a user to input words, end the program when they press `<Enter>`.
-- Add each word to a dictionary where the `key` is the first letter in the word and the value is the word.
+- Add each word to a dictionary where the `key` is the first letter in the word and the value is a list of words starting with that letter.
-	- If there is already a word assigned to the `key` change the value's data type to a list
 - Output the dictionary that was created to a new file `dictionary.txt` to look like:

 	```